California judge rejects new murder trial for Scott Peterson

-Superior Court Judge Anne-Christine Massullo found there was not evidence to support the defense claim that juror Richelle Nice committed misconduct during jury selection.
+Superior Court Judge Anne-Christine Massullo found there was not evidence to support the defense claim that Juror No. 7, Richelle Nice, committed misconduct during jury selection.

-Nice did not intentionally conceal information about her life on the jury questionnaire or misrepresent her financial situation to stay on the jury and did not appear vengeful toward Peterson in letters she later wrote him in prison, Massullo wrote.
+While Nice provided false answers on a jury questionnaire, she was not biased against Peterson, Massullo ruled in San Mateo County Superior Court.
+Nice did not intentionally conceal information about her life or misrepresent her financial situation to stay on the jury and did not appear vengeful toward Peterson in letters she later wrote him in prison, Massullo said.

+“The Court concludes that Juror No. 7’s responses were not motivated by pre-existing or improper bias against (Peterson), but instead were the result of a combination of good faith misunderstanding of the questions and sloppiness in answering,” the judge wrote.

+Defense attorney Pat Harris said he was disappointed in the decision, which he said excused Nice’s misconduct.

 It was undisputed that Nice failed to disclose as she was being selected for Peterson’s jury in 2004 that she had sought a restraining order while she was pregnant four years earlier.
 Nice said then that she “really fears for her unborn child” because of threats from her boyfriend’s ex-girlfriend.